rusoku/TouCAN-SocketCAN/README.md

 Set up interface
 ----
+For example the nmea2000 network use 250 kbps bitrate:

-    ip link set can0 up type can bitrate 125000
+    ip link set can0 up type can bitrate 250000

 Shut down interface